 Necessity, as we know, is the mother of invention - although in this case it was Lord Dodo (a.k.a.
 Sir John Verney) the father, who came up with this brilliant weekly planner grid solution to life’s dates and deadlines.
 It was created to aid organisation in the form of a spiral bound, lie flat, almost impossible to lose (due to the nature of its annually altering, brightly coloured cover) desk diary.
-If you are new to the idea, you can see more details about how it works here: So, what exactly is a Dodo Pad?
+If you are new to the idea, you can see more details about how it works here.

 More recently, the full year Dodo Pad has been joined by its younger offspring; the equally acclaimed mid year (August-August) Acad-Pad (perfect for students, scholars, teachers and professors) and even more recently, a large month-to-view, full colour, annual Dodo Family Planner Calendar has been hatched.

 Click below to compare sizes, peek inside to see the design and style of these iconic diary-planner-organisers or go straight to these formats for more details and to purchase from our cyber shop: